AI4Finance-Foundation/FinRL-Tutorials/README.md

 ## Step 6: Test-run the OpenAI Atari Pong
 ### If this works for you then you are ready to implement the stock trading application
-`--save_path` and `--load_path` command-line option loads the tensorflow state from a given path before training, and saves it after the training, respectively.
-Let's imagine you'd like to train ppo2 on Atari Pong,  save the model and then later visualize what has it learnt.
-Set num_timesteps to 1e4 for test-run
+Set num_timesteps to 1e4 for test-run purpose
 ```bash
 python -m baselines.run --alg=ppo2 --env=PongNoFrameskip-v4 --num_timesteps=1e4 --save_path=~/models/pong_20M_ppo2
 ```